Pony car: 1964–1966: Initial pony cars released

-The first pony car to be released was the Plymouth Barracuda, which went on sale on April 1, 1964, (two weeks before the Ford Mustang).
+The first entry into what would become known as the “pony car” marketplace was the Plymouth Barracuda, which went on sale on April 1, 1964 (two weeks before the Ford Mustang).
 The Barracuda was released as a fastback coupe, based on the platform of the Plymouth Valiant compact car.
 Chrysler's precarious financial situation meant that there was a limited development budget for the Barracuda, which led to a compromised design.
 The Barracuda was criticized for having insufficient distinction from the Valiant and the styling drew mixed reactions.
 As a result, Barracuda sales were a fraction of the Mustang's.